oktomus/gsoc-2018/appleseed-final-report.md

 - [Adaptive Sampling on Takua](https://blog.yiningkarlli.com/2015/03/adaptive-sampling.html)
 - [Simon Kallweit final report for Computer Graphics ETHZ 2015](http://simon-kallweit.me/rendercompo2015/report/)
 - [Sony Pictures Imageworks Arnold](https://fpsunflower.github.io/ckulla/data/2018_tog_spi_arnold.pdf)

+### Final words

+The appleseed community is full of awesome people that I would like to thank.
+It's been a lot of fun and I learned much more than I could have imagined.
+The advanture is only starting, when you meet a community like this, you don't want to leave it.
+Special thanks to @franz and @est for being pacient and helpfull with me.